Four questions about BrexitErika

 Is Spain ready for Brexit?

-The Spanish government has designed contingency plans in case of a so-called hard Brexit, that is, if there is no fundamental agreement between the parties.
-With Law 5/2019 of March 15, the government seeks to protect the interests of citizens and businesses, by looking to EU treaties on free movement.
+The Spanish government designed contingency plans in case of the so-called hard Brexit.
+That is, if there is no fundamental agreement between the parties.
+With Law 5/2019 of March 15, the government seeks to protect the interests of citizens and companies, by observing the EU treaties on free movement.

-The Law focuses on aspects such as health care, professional activity, residency, Social Security and education, according to the principles of seasonality and reciprocity.
+The Law focuses on aspects such as medical care, professional activity, residence, Social Security and education.
+This in accordance with the principles of seasonality and reciprocity.

 It also covers issues regarding economic operators such as customs, financial services or public procurement.
 However, the impact Brexit will have on citizens and businesses is unpredictable and dependant upon each sector or activity.